Freeze bread and cakes for 2-3 months. For a ‘fresh from the oven’ taste - see refreshing methods below.

 It is probably wiser to eat bread that is right for you!
 Not all foods are good for all people.
 Have a look on our 'Lifestyle' page for guidance on personalised nutrition.

 No we don't make soda bread because using a chemical leaven such as baking soda alone does not change the unripe nature of the grain, making it difficult to digest.
 The body produces mucous in reaction to the constituents of the grain, which is in a form designed for long-term storage.
 We have invented our own leaven, which ensures the nutrients are semi broken down for easy assimilation.
-Our leaven is designed to produce more lactic acid rather than acetic acid, as can be the case with a sourdough only fermentiation.
+Our sourdough leaven is designed to produce more lactic acid rather than acetic acid, as can be the case with some sourdoughs.
 These lactic acids are not added, they are a natural part of the grain and aid digestion.
 Most of our breads are made without added yeast.
-Look out for the Kilner jar logo or read the list of ingredients displayed with each product to see if the bread has added yeast or not.
+Read the list of ingredients displayed with each product to see if the bread has added yeast or not.

 For deliveries to other European countries please visit our EU website https://glutenfrei-abo.de